Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Results

 \subsection{Pro-male Bias}

-Our experiment across almost all pre-trained language models, exclusively exempting ALBERT, unveiled a significant predisposition towards males, as shown in Figure \ref{fig:mean}.
-It has been observed that T5 and XLNet have a very strong tendency to perceive the genders of different occupations as male, which aligns with the two models having the highest risk of gender prejudice risk in Table \ref{tab:discrimination}.
-In contrast, Albert considers the genders of occupations to lean more towards female, with an overall shorter distance from the zero point, which corresponds to a lower prejudice risk for Albert as indicated in Table \ref{tab:discrimination}.
+Our experiment across almost all LLMs, exclusively exempting ALBERT, unveiled a significant predisposition towards males, as shown in Figure \ref{fig:mean}.
+We observe that T5 and XLNet have a very strong tendency to perceive the genders of different occupations as male, which aligns with the two models having the highest risk of gender bias risk in Table \ref{tab:discrimination}.
+In contrast, Albert considers the genders of occupations to lean more towards female, with an overall shorter distance from the zero point, which corresponds to a lower bias risk for Albert as indicated in Table \ref{tab:discrimination}.
 Most models displayed a strikingly consistent trend: across all occupations, the vast majority, with notable exceptions like \textit{nurse}, \textit{stylist}, and \textit{dietitian}, were predominantly perceived as \textit{male-dominated}.
-This paradox highlights the unintended incorporation and perpetuation of societal gender biases within our AI systems.
+This paradox highlights the unintended incorporation and perpetuation of societal gender biases within AI systems.